Kuzurui/kali-homelab-01/README.md

 - **Network**: Internal network for isolated lab environment

 ### Credentials
-- Kali: leo / cat!dog2max4lawn6
+- Kali: credentials should never be posted, but ensure to change them from default credentials.
-- Metasploitable: msfadmin / msfadmin
+- Metasploitable: credentials should never be posted, but ensure to change them from default credentials.

 ### Network Configuration